Skip to content

 self.current_character_visual = self.active_scene.activate()

-self.character.event_handler._handle_event(self.character.event_handler.Event.SCENE_ACTIVATED, scene)
+self.character.event_handler._handle_event(self.character.event_handler.Event.SCENE_ACTIVATED, found_scene)

 active_scene_is_complete()

-Return whether the active scene is complete.
+Return whether the active scene should be treated as complete.

 Returns: